 I know I’m starting to sound like I’m just reading off fortune cookies, but I can’t stress enough how much I encourage you to really think about your relationships and how they could change if you behaved differently.
 Family members and siblings are such a gift because they’ve been on a journey with you your whole life.
 I hope you all reach out to your family members in an attempt to strengthen your relationships because I cannot put into words how grateful I am for the comfort, support, and joy that I have felt because of my new relationship with my sister.

 Tabitha’s words struck a chord for Rebecca, who just returned from a two-week vacation during which she and her twin sister, Jenny, both 54, spent more time being bratty 10 year olds with each other than showing the kindness Tabitha was describing.
 Rebecca was reminded that, even though she and her sister bicker, they understand each other better than almost anyone else in the world.
 Gioia and Rebecca are also as much sisters as they are friends and business partners and, when they’re in the thick of doing their work, often have to consciously remember that even when they don’t agree on things, they need to be kind to each other above anything else.

-Tabitha, Gioia, and Rebecca
+Positively yours, Tabitha, Gioia, and Rebecca

-Art directive: make a collage artwork with pictures of your siblings, family members, or close friends.
+Make a collage artwork with pictures of your siblings, family members, or close friends.